IShengFang/NYCU_2021spring_Computer_Vision_Group27/HW1/README.md

   - experimental result (of course you should also try your own images)
   - discussion
   - conclusion
-  - work assignment plan between team members.
+  - work assignment plan between team members

 ## To do
 - [x] Code
   - Eugene Yang (NO WOOD:rage::cursing_face::cursing_face:
-  - [ ] Use `cv2.findHomography` or not
+  - [x] Use `cv2.findHomography` or not -> use our own
 - [ ] Collect our own data
   - AF
   - MF
   - 11 pro
 - [ ] Paper